cityandwool/danryland/_posts/2017-04-24-​why-listen-to-customer-feedback.markdown

 ## 3. Keep going back to your customers for more ##
 Keep listening, watching and asking to see how your improvements are performing.
 Whether they're having a positive impact on your user engagement, increase conversions or customer satisfaction.

+So those three key points in getting your customers to love your product: start collecting feedback, implement your improvements often and keep listening.
+Repeat.

 How often do you listen, watch or ask your customers about their experiences with your product?